 At some as-yet-untested point, the clinical becomes the constitutional.
 The behavior of President Trump has sparked both legislative action and public discussion about whether and when to invoke the 25th Amendment to the Constitution, which calls for the orderly transfer of power when a president becomes temporarily or permanently incapacitated.

-What Psychological Terms Characterize the Trump Presidency?
+Psychological Terms that Characterize the Trump Presidency

 Trump’s presidency has given rise to heated discussion about a range of psychological phenomena, well beyond the debate about his own personality.
 The term “gaslighting” refers to the manipulative attempt to make people question their own perceptions or memory, and it has often been invoked to describe Trump’s actions and statements, especially those about “fake news.”